jet414/jet414/README.md

 <h2 align="center">Coder + 3D Artist( in progress)</h2>

-- I'm in 7th grade
+- I'm going to 8th grade
 - I'm in New York **STATE**
 - I know Java, and a good amount of Python.
 I'm learning JavaScript and Bootstrap right now.
 HTML and CSS are also things I'm learning in parallel.
 - I like to read and write, and my favorite book is *A Darkling Plain* by Philip Reeve.
 I have a lot of projects I'm writing, including two sci-fi novels, one a spy novel, one a space action novel